 We strive to build an inclusive and empowering movement.
 From the local to the international, we are open and receptive to new ideas and initiatives, foster broad participation and collective decision-making at all levels of organising processes, and empower new leaders.
 From faith groups to business leaders to schools and more, we work with a diversity of groups and individuals because we urgently need everybody’s ideas and commitment to create the change we need.
 The relationships we build with one another and partner groups; the leadership we grow; and the stories we tell are all part of building our people power – this is key to how we create change.

 We work across movements, with justice at the core.
-We recognise the linkages between issues of climate justice, economic justice, racial justice, gender equality, labour rights and more, and strive to build a movement that works in common cause with allies for shared impact.
+We recognise the linkages between issues of climate justice, economic justice, racial justice, gender equality, workers rights and more, and strive to build a movement that works in common cause with allies for shared impact.

 We stand in solidarity with communities most impacted by climate change and fossil fuels.
 Many of these communities are the least protected from climate change, due to historical inequalities, and the most impacted by it.
 We support their demands for their survival, and the rights of future generations.